cms-L1TK/firmware-hls/README.md

 …
 ```

 N.B.
-In future, better agreement with FW is achieved by also setting the following parameter values in L1Trigger/TrackFindingTracklet/interface/Settings.h .
+In future, better agreement with FW can be achieved by also setting the following parameter values in L1Trigger/TrackFindingTracklet/interface/Settings.h .
 This was *not done* for the existing emData/ files, but is recommended if generating new ones:

 ```c++
 …